WhoIsJack/DySTrack/docs/source/index.rst

     highly migratory tissue, as it crawls along the flank of a developing embryo.
 DySTrack was used to enable autonomous tracking and 3D confocal imaging of the primordium over several hours on a Zeiss LSM980 microscope.
+    (This gif is maximum z-projected and downsampled to limit file size.)

 DySTrack works on common commercial microscopes, with current out-of-the-box